Berea-College-CSC-226/p01-final-project-dustan_aaron/README.md

 ️**Title**: 3 in 1, Games of the Year Edition

 **Purpose**: The user will get to choose between 3 games to play, including The Game of Nim, Rock Paper Scissors, and Mastermind.
+The 3 games will have a main menu, the main menu is going to have a one sentence slight description of how the game is going to work and what the user will be doing.
+The main menu will be a seperate file and the master for all the games.
+All the games will be separated in files and will be short and sweet but with this being a final project all the games together would take some time to play but all in all should be a blast.

 **Source Assignment(s)**: HW06: The Game of Nim (game_of_nim.py)